 By the 1990s, the ambitions were much higher and the course was expensively reconstructed, this time under the Central Park Mine Circuit name.
 A golf course and country club also formed part of the complex.
 In a bid to land a Grand Prix, the Central Park name adorned the Larrousse Formula One cars, although ultimately without any success.
 The track did however become home to all of the top championships in Japanese car racing, from Super GT and Formula Nippon to F3 and touring cars.

 The layout, while featuring a long main straight, remained tight and twisty over its remainder.
 It also featured a low-grip surface which tended to make conditions treacherous in Japan's ever-possible wet weather.
 It quickly became known as a circuit that could throw up surprise results and favoured vehicles with good mechanical grip.

 While the racing action may have been relatively healthy, the economics of the circuit were not and, by 2002, the operating company was declared bankrupt.
 Ownership transferred to a subsidiary of electric car company CQ Motors shortly afterwards and the circuit continued to operate.
 Then in January 2006, the owners of CQ Motors, Japanese toy manufacturers Takara, announced the closure of several unprofitable subsidiaries, the Mine Circuit included.
 New buyers were sought and in stepped Mazda, which quickly concluded a deal, effectively ending the track's racing history in February 2006.

-Since then Mazda has used the circuit exclusively as a vehicle testing course and has plans to add a large rollover test section, high speed straights for slalom performance testing, a European style mid-range handling road course and a high speed hill climb / low friction road for brake system assessment.
+Since then Mazda has used the circuit exclusively as a vehicle testing course and has added a large rollover test section, high speed straights for slalom performance testing, a European style mid-range handling road course and a high speed hill climb / low friction road for brake system assessment.